-Facilities Management (FM) provides emergency services, minor routine repairs, and custodial and grounds service for the AWC Main Campus, the E Center, San Luis Learning Center, Wellton Learning Center, Quartzsite Learning Center, and Parker Learning Center.
+Facilities Management (FM) provides emergency services, minor routine repairs, and custodial and grounds service for the AWC Main Campus, the Downtown Center, San Luis Learning Center, Wellton Learning Center, Quartzsite Learning Center, and Parker Learning Center.
 We also provide services to our location in Somerton.
 The information and instructions on this page are designed to provide instructions to the faculty and staff for reporting equipment problems, trouble calls, and requesting other services.

 We hope this information makes the reporting process more user friendly for our customers.
 Please direct any questions or suggestions regarding these instructions to the Director of District Operations at (928) 314-9470.